 Temperature wise, even with just those two included fans, you will not have any issues even if you use something decent for the CPU if you plan to overclock.
 Same story with the graphics cards, any reputable aftermarket solution will not starve for airflow.
 Even with the GPU mounted vertically and the tempered glass panel on, there wasn’t much of a temperature difference which can easily be marked under margin of error.

 No matter how you look at it, this is one hell of a case !
 At first glance it might look like just another case with a tempered glass side.
 But as we know, looks can be deceiving.
 The more you analyse it, the more you understand how much research and attention to detail went into creating this case.
 It offers you an impressive collection of features, great thermal & acoustic performance, a highly modular and versatile design, impressive build quality, all mixed together in this perfect balance of subtle and elegant looks, which makes you stare at it and admire it’s beauty.
 In my book, if money is the only compromise, then it is worth it.
-This case will not disappoint you.
+This case will not disappoint you and in my opinion is one of the best cases of 2018!
+There, I said it.

 + Great build quality